-Legislative 254/16 Decree Material topic Description Fight corruption against The theme refers to the Group's commitment to fight active and passive corruption, fraud, monopolistic practices and anticompetitive behaviour.
+Legislative Decree 254/16 Material topic Description Fight against corruption Combating active and passive corruption The theme refers to the Group's commitment to fight active and passive corruption, fraud, monopolistic practices and anti-competitive behaviour.
 This issue also refers to compliance with existing laws, regulations and conventions, as well as the promotion of respect for the commonly accepted principles of transparency, fairness, loyalty and good administration, including through training and awareness-raising activities.
 Social Responsibility in the supply chain Responsible supply chain management refers to the importance of supplier production and traceability systems, starting with supplier selection, evaluation and monitoring.
 The theme also takes into account not only criteria of legality, transparency, fairness and quality but also environmental and social sustainability (e.g. possession of ISO 9001, ISO 14001, ISO 45001 and SA8000 certifications).
 Environment Attention to the environmental impact The Group considers respect for the environment to be a fundamental right and a means of assuring stakeholders of the sustainability of the business in the long term.
 GVS is actively committed to the protection of natural resources and has the constant objective of reducing the environmental risks and impacts due to its activities.
-The theme refers to the responsible management of the following aspects: - materials used in core business activities; - energy consumption, in order to reduce it and consequently also the emissions produced; - water consumption, with a view to efficient management of the quantity of water withdrawn; - waste and water discharges from business activities.
-Staff safety of The theme refers to the prevention and protection of employees to minimise their exposure to work-related risks (such as occupational accidents and diseases).
+The theme refers to the responsible management of the following aspects: materials used in core business activities; energy consumption, in order to reduce it and consequently also the emissions produced; water consumption, with a view to efficient management of the quantity of water withdrawn; waste and water discharges from business activities Staff Health and safety of employees and partners The theme refers to the prevention and protection of employees to minimise their exposure to work-related risks (such as occupational accidents and diseases).
 In particular, the issue concerns the implementation of adequate tools to monitor accidents and of prevention, education and training measures in the field of health and safety.
-Staff and enhancement The Group promotes an inclusive environment that respects differences in gender, age, ethnicity, sexual orientation and religion in its recruitment, training, professional development and remuneration policies.
+Staff Attention to and enhancement of human resources The Group promotes an inclusive environment that respects differences in gender, age, ethnicity, sexual orientation and religion in its recruitment, training, professional development and remuneration policies.
 It also refers to attracting new talent, updating employees to develop professional and transversal skills, as well as paying special attention to the training and development of younger resources.
 Social Support for socio-economic development The theme concerns the ability to create and distribute value to local economies in the areas where the Group conducts its business, so as to enable sustainable development and prosperity over time.
 In order to pursue this objective, relationships are developed with local communities, support is offered through volunteer initiatives and the management of projects in collaboration with local institutions.
 Human Rights Respect for human rights The Group promotes the universality of human rights and supports the principles expressed by the Universal Declaration of Human Rights adopted by the United Nations.
 Furthermore, the Company strongly condemns slavery, human trafficking and the exploitation of labour, whether child, forced or under threat of corporal punishment.

-Social Quality, The theme concerns the constant search for the best quality in product safety production aimed at maximum value creation for the customer, and customer through continuous attention to the applicable quality and safety satisfaction parameters.
+Social Quality, product safety and customer satisfaction The theme concerns the constant search for the best quality in production aimed at maximum value creation for the customer, through continuous attention to the applicable quality and safety parameters.
 It also refers to the criteria of professionalism, correctness, transparency and clarity in relations with customers, in order to create stable relationships.